 If a student threatens his or her own life or the life of someone else, this will be taken very seriously and brought immediately to the attention of the school Principal and support staff (school social worker, school counselor, student support team etc.).
+This may result in short term or long-term suspension.
 If the student(s) continued presence poses a danger to persons or property, or materially and substantially disrupts the order of the school and, in the Principal's judgment, there is no alternative available to alleviate the danger or disruption, the Principal shall temporarily remove the student from the school.
 This temporary removal shall not exceed two (2) school days following the day of the emergency removal.
 The Principal shall make immediate and reasonable efforts to orally notify the student and student's parent/guardian of the emergency removal, the reason for the emergency removal, and the other information required in a short-term suspension notification.